cdapio/cdap/cdap-docs/introduction/source/index.rst

 - Data is ingested into CDAP using :ref:`Streams <streams>`
 - Streams are abstractions over HDFS with an HTTP endpoint
 - Data in a Stream are ordered and time-partitioned
-- CDAP supports easy exploration and processing in both realtime and batch
+- CDAP supports easy exploration and processing in both real time and batch
 - Ingest using RESTful, Flume, language-specific APIs, or Tools
 - The abstraction of Streams lets you disconnect how you ingest from how you process